Louise Abbéma: Biography

 Abbéma was born in Étampes, Essonne.
 She was born into a wealthy Parisian family, who were well connected in the local artistic community.
 Her great-grandmother was the actress Louise Contat.
 She began painting in her early teens, and studied under such notables of the period as Charles Joshua Chaplin, Jean-Jacques Henner and Carolus-Duran.
 She first received recognition for her work at age 23 when she painted a portrait of Sarah Bernhardt, her lifelong friend and possibly her lover.

 She went on to paint portraits of other contemporary notables, and also painted panels and murals which adorned the Paris Town Hall, the Paris Opera House, numerous theatres including the "Theatre Sarah Bernhardt", and the "Palace of the Colonial Governor" at Dakar, Senegal.
 She had an academic and impressionistic style, painting with light and rapid brushstrokes.

 She was a regular exhibitor at the Paris Salon, where she received an honorable mention for her panels in 1881.
 Abbéma was also among the female artists whose works were exhibited in the Women's Building at the 1893 World Columbian Exposition in Chicago.
 A bust Sarah Bernhardt sculpted of Abbéma was also exhibited at the exposition.

 Abbéma specialized in oil portraits and watercolors, and many of her works showed the influence from Chinese and Japanese painters, as well as contemporary masters such as Édouard Manet.
 She frequently depicted flowers in her works.
 Among her best-known works are The Seasons, April Morning, Place de la Concorde, Among the Flowers, Winter, and portraits of actress Jeanne Samary, Emperor Dom Pedro II of Brazil, Ferdinand de Lesseps, and Charles Garnier.

 Abbéma was also an accomplished printmaker, sculptor, and designer, as well as a writer who made regular contributions to the journals Gazette des Beaux-Arts and L'Art.
 She also illustrated several books, including la mer, René Maizeroy.

 Among the many honors conferred upon Abbéma was Palme Academiques, 1887 and nomination as "Official Painter of the Third Republic."
 She was also awarded a bronze medal at the 1900 Exposition Universelle.
 In 1906 she was decorated as Chevalier of the Order of the Légion d'honneur.

+She never married and there has been longtime speculations that she was a lesbian.

 Abbéma died in Paris in 1927.
 At the end of the 20th century, as contributions by women to the arts in past centuries received more critical and historical attention, her works have been enjoying a renewed popularity.
 Abbéma was included in the 2018 exhibit Women in Paris 1850-1900.